 Whether you’re studying a language at an undergraduate, masters or PhD level, you’ll no doubt be thinking about what your job prospects will be when you graduate.
 The good news is that there are a plethora of career options available for language students.
-When you study a language, you gain so much more than just being fluent in that language - you also gain in-depth knowledge about the culture in which that language is spoken, as well as critical and research skills.
+When you study a language, you gain so much more than just being fluent in that language - you also gain in-depth knowledge about the culture in which that language is spoken, as well as critical and research skills and essay writing.

 Speaking and being able to write in a foreign language could give you exactly the advantage you need to make it in the competitive international jobs market.
 Many organisations value foreign language skills.
 Knowing a second language in itself might not necessarily guarantee you a job but with additional training, you can become a highly sought after candidate.

 Teaching your newly acquired language is an obvious and popular career path for many language graduates.
 If education is something that you are truly passionate about, then you can use your language skills to make a real difference in people’s lives, and this can be extremely rewarding.

 You can also teach in a variety of settings, in an informal context such as one-on-one tuition with students of all ages, or in a more formal environment such as teaching at a school or university.
 However, for the latter, you will also need a teaching qualification.

 All kinds of industries and companies rely on translation services, and this is why becoming a translator is another career path that many language students have in mind.

 Translation services are needed for corporate, government and education meetings, as well as for translating books, advertisements, websites, reports, documents, research, media, manuals, product packaging, and written correspondences.
 Many translators also work on a freelance or contract basis, which will appeal to language students who want high levels of freedom, flexibility, and autonomy in their work.